Find out more about BA Video Design for Live Performance in this video

-This three year degree programme will provide you with specialist training in the rapidly-expanding field of projection and video-based arts forms.
-It uses state-of-the-art equipment and facilities commensurate with the latest industry developments.
-The teaching is practical and project-based.
-You will work on a range of projects with professional designers, programmers and animators, such as gallery installations, projection work for Guildhall productions and VJing at festivals and club nights.
+The programme will provide you with specialist training in the rapidly-expanding field of projection and video-based arts forms.
+It uses state-of-the-art equipment and facilities in line with the latest industry developments.
+The teaching is practical and project-based, and you will work on a range of projects with professional designers, programmers and animators, such as gallery installations, projection work for Guildhall productions and VJing at festivals and club nights.

 The programme shares some of the professional theatre skills and theory modules of the BA in Technical Theatre Arts, but these are complemented with a more specialised series of modules related to video design and content creation, technical management, system design and live operation / programming.
 Throughout the programme you will be able to attend cross-year seminars and lectures given by visiting guest artists.

 This programme provides students with a unique range of opportunities to practise and apply the skills they have acquired.
 Such opportunities include contributing to Guildhall School’s programme of acclaimed productions, taking part in festivals and arts commissions around the country, and commercial activity, for example with the Barbican Centre.